Currently Browsing:Obstetrics & Gynecology

 - Chapped or cracked lips

-How is dry skin diagnosed?Your doctor can usually diagnose dry skin my examining your skin.
+How is dry skin diagnosed?Your healthcare provider can usually diagnose dry skin by examining your skin.
 He or she may also ask about your medical history and your daily habits.
-If your doctor thinks your dry skin may be due to an underlying health problem, he or she may do other tests.
+If your healthcare provider thinks your dry skin may be due to an underlying health problem, he or she may do other tests.

 How is dry skin treated?